 - Evaluate the total cost of issuing variable rate debt, including fees to tender agents, remarketing agents, and liquidity providers under expected and adverse scenarios (e.g., if tendered bonds cannot be immediately remarketed).
 If the issuer is considering purchasing an interest rate cap, the cost of purchasing the instrument should also be assessed in relation to interest rate risk exposure.
 The issuer should include the cost of municipal advisors and/or the cost of additional professionals that may be needed to monitor the variable rate instrument.

-- Evaluate the need for an external liquidity facility such as a highly-rated financial instituion.
-If an external liquidity facility is required, an issuer should (a) evaluate such potential providers, including a review of their credit ratings, (b) understand the consequences of a change in the rating, and the need to post collateral, and (c) understand the impact of the maximum interest rate on the bonds if they are tendered, and (d) understand the timing of renewal provisions.
+- Evaluate the need for an external liquidity facility from a highly-rated financial institution.
+If an external liquidity facility is required, an issuer should (a) evaluate such potential providers, including a review of their credit ratings, (b) understand the consequences of a change in the rating, and the need to post collateral, and (c) understand the cost of drawing on the facility bonds are tendered and not remarketed, and (d) understand the timing of renewal provisions.

 - Ensure the diversification of remarketing agents, liquidity facility providers and counterparties in their selection.
 This would assist the issuer in diversifying its exposure in market uncertainties and creating competition among such entities.

 - Develop a full understanding of the unique risks that arise when variable rate payments are realized through an interest rate swap, including counterparty risk, basis risk, rollover risk, and termination risk.

 - If the issuer is considering variable rate debt instruments as part of an asset/liability management strategy, then a careful review of all variable rate assets (terms along with reference rates) must be carefully assessed for potential matching or hedging.

 To evaluate the appropriate amount of variable rate debt to be issued for risk mitigation purposes, the following criteria should be evaluated: